Groom My Room

 Groom My Room is a Singaporean home renovation television game show series produced by Mediacorp and aired on Kids Central in the series premiere in 2005, then Okto between seasons five and nine, and Channel 5 beginning season ten.
 The show focuses on a bedroom renovation for a contestant, aged between 7 and 13, under a given budget and time for a bonus prize.

 Since the series premiere in 2005, the series had received critical acclaim and in 2009, a spin-off, Groom My School, was produced and has spun off to different Asian countries.

 The series was added to meWatch (previously Toggle) on 15 July 2018.
-After a near ten-year hiatus, announced on 27 February 2020, the show returned for a tenth season which aired on okto on 5 which premiered on 9 August 2020, thereafter, episodes were then air on Tuesdays beginning 18 August with encore airing on Sundays, until the season finale aired on 13 October 2020.
+After a near ten-year hiatus, announced on 27 February 2020, the show returned for a tenth season which aired on okto on 5 which premiered on 9 August 2020, thereafter, episodes were then aired on Tuesdays beginning 18 August with encore airing on Sundays, until the season finale aired on 13 October 2020.
 The eleventh season premiered on Saturdays starting 29 May 2021 with Charmian Tan reprising her hosting role; the encore aired on Wednesdays.